Welcome to the Best Salsa and Bachata Dance Classes in Las Vegas

 When we're not in class, we dance, dine, and spend time together - lots of friendships are made here!

-The Las Vegas Salsa and Bachata Dance Academy operates out of two studios that are all very close to each other, both located right next to the Las Vegas Strip in the heart of the city!
+The Las Vegas Salsa and Bachata Dance Academy is located right next to the Las Vegas Strip in the heart of the city!

 Dance students come to the academy from Summerlin, Henderson and everywhere in-between to learn salsa and bachata.

 1516 S Main Street

 Las Vegas Salsa & Bachata Dance Academy Values

 Dancing should be the best part of the week.
 We aim for fun, fun, fun!